Finbuckle/Finbuckle.MultiTenant/docs/Strategies.md

 services.AddMultiTenant().WithHostStrategy().WithFallbackStrategy("defaultTenant");
 ```

-## Remote Authentication Strategy
+## Remote Authentication Callback Strategy

 This is a special strategy used for per-tenant authentication when remote authentication such as Open
 ID Connect or OAuth (e.g. Log in via Facebook) are used.

-This strategy is intended be used in conjunction with other strategies.
-It is configured when `WithRemoteAuthentication` is called after `AddMultiTenant` in the `ConfigureServices` method of the `Startup` class.
-See [Per-Tenant Authentication](Authentication) for more details.
+This strategy is configured as a singleton.

+Ideally remote authentication callback paths can be configured per-tenant using `WithPerTenantOptions`
+so that the callback paths work in conjunction with another strategy such as the host or route strategies.

+However, in scenarios where this is not possible and multiple tenants must use the same callback url this strategy
+will append the tenant identifier to state parameter which the remote authentication passes back to the app after
+performing authentication.
+The strategy will parse the tenant identifier out of the callback resonse state paramater
+and use it to set the current tenant for the request.